Rosin: Production

-Rosin is the resinous constituent of the oleo-resin exuded by various species of pine, known in commerce as crude turpentine.
+Three methods are used to collect rosin.
+Rosin exudates are collected from gashes in the bark of living pine trees.
+Alternatively (see below) rosin is extracted from stumps.
+Yet another source is pulp mills that use the Kraft process.
+Tall oil rosin is produced during the distillation of crude tall oil, a by-product of the kraft paper making process.
+The collection and processing of rosin is called Naval Stores.

 The separation of the oleo-resin into the essential oil (spirit of turpentine) and common rosin is accomplished by distillation in large copper stills.
 The essential oil is carried off at a temperature of between 100 C° and 160 C, leaving fluid rosin, which is run off through a tap at the bottom of the still, and purified by passing through straining wadding.
 Rosin varies in color, according to the age of the tree from which the turpentine is drawn and the degree of heat applied in distillation, from an opaque, almost pitch-black substance through grades of brown and yellow to an almost perfectly transparent colorless glassy mass.
 The commercial grades are numerous, ranging by letters from A (the darkest) to N (extra pale), superior to which are W (window glass) and WW (water-white) varieties, the latter having about three times the value of the common qualities.

-Tall oil rosin is produced during the distillation of crude tall oil, a by-product of the kraft paper making process.

 When pine trees are harvested "the resinous portions of fallen or felled trees like longleaf and slash pines, when allowed to remain upon the ground, resist decay indefinitely."
-This "stump waste", through the use of destructive distillation or solvent processes, can be used to make products including rosin.
+This "stump waste", through the use of destructive distillation or solvent processes, can be used to obtain rosin.
 This type of rosin is typically called wood rosin.